Wursthub/fabulous-mahogany-01ad3/src/pages/index.md

         content: >
           I studied physics and the quantum world to understand what information is.
 Neuro- and molecularbiology thought me about perception and information processing.
-AI enables me to tinker with human knowledge in a mathematical model.
+AI enables me to tinker with human knowledge.
       - title: High-Tech
         content: >
           Science is just a tool-set to understand the world.
 Putting it to